yyx990803/build-your-own-mint/README.md

 ## Install Dependencies

 This project uses Node.js.
-Run `npm install` in the repo root to install necessary dependencies.
+Run `yarn` (or `npm install` if you don't have yarn) in the repo root to install necessary dependencies.

 ## Setting up API keys